rsomu/fb-scripts/README.md

 The script expects a configuration file of the format as documented in the fb.conf file.

 ## flashblade_audit_dashboard.xml
-Splunk dashboard to show Audit information from the FlashBlade.
+Splunk dashboard to show Audit information from one or more FlashBlades.